paul-wolf/djaq/README.md

 * Obvious performance behaviour.
 It will trigger a query in one obvious way through one of the generator methods: `.dict()`, `.tuples()`, `.json()`.

-* Complex expressions let you push computation down to the database layer from the client in a natural way.

 * A ready-to-go CRUD API that is easy to use.
 You can send requests to have an arbitrary number of Create, Read, Write, Delete operations